 We know we’re all members of this group in 2020.
 We’re distracted.
 Give us back our focus when you design your magazine UI…on the page!
 But don’t just focus for the average eye.
 Focus for the average eye of your target audience.

 You don’t read or use your online magazine the same way others do.
 Everyone has a slightly different or even a widely unique method of reviewing a magazine.
 Some people jump right to a single section.
 Others flip pages before committing to reading anything inside.
 Get feedback from all these varied perusers and keep a reading diary just for perusing.
 Make everyone on your testing panel contribute.

 By department and across departments: share your favorite magazine UIs by your favorite magazine designers.
 Share stories and anecdotes.
 You could even share some tasty food.
 Make it fun.
-Make it your official Friday countdown.
-But share a taxi to and back from the party.
+Make it your official Friday countdown for the design team.
 Above all, make it worth repeating on a quarterly basis, so everyone knows why the magazine’s UI is that way, and almost everyone agrees on why it is or isn’t a good thing.
 And when new stuff happens in UI for your niche, be the first one to point it out to the team.